tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Delivery-Writeup.md

 ![nmap](/assets/{{ imgDir }}/nmap.png)

 We start by investigating the web application on port 80 and 8065 by navigating to the URLs [http://10.10.10.222](http://10.10.10.222) and [http://10.10.10.222:8065](http://10.10.10.222:8065) in a browser.
 This results in the two landing pages shown below.
-For the web application on port 80, the most interesting things are the "Helpdesk" link (underlined in the image) and the "Contact Us" button.
-For the other web application, we can see that we are allowed to create user accounts.
+For the web application on port 80, it is possible to notice a "Helpdesk" link (underlined in the image) and a "Contact Us" button which might lead to interesting pages.
+For the other web application, we are greeted with a login page.
+However, an interesting aspect of this login page is that it appears to allow anyone to create an account.

 ![port80](/assets/{{ imgDir }}/port80.png)

 ![port8065](/assets/{{ imgDir }}/port8065.png)

 If we click the "Helpdesk" link, we are informed by the browser that the website can not be found.
 This is because the link points to "http://helpdesk.delivery.htb" and the domain "helpdesk.delivery.htb" can't be resolved to an IP address.
 For us to reach this URL, we need to send a request to `10.10.10.222` where the "Host" header of the request has the value "helpdesk.delivery.htb".
-An easy way to ensure this is to map the domain "helpdesk.delivery.htb" to the IP address "10.10.10.222".
-As such, when we try to navigate to "Helpdesk.delivery.htb", the browser will send the request to 10.10.10.222 and ask for the host "helpdesk.delivery.htb" by placing it in header named "Host".
-To map the domain to the ip address, we can simply add a line to the `/etc/hosts` file, as demonstrated below.
-Note that the `-n` flag of the `echo` command is used to avoid trailing newlines.
-The `\t` and `\n` characters represent a tab and a newline character respectively.
-The tee command is simply used to write the output of `echo -n '10.10.10.222\thelpdesk.delivery.htb'` to the `/etc/hosts` file.

-we also add "delivery.htb" since this appears to be the main domain name of the target.
+An easy way to ensure that this is performed automatically when navigating to "http://helpdesk.delivery.htb", is to map the domain "helpdesk.delivery.htb" to the IP address "10.10.10.222".

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]